Can I Sue the President?

 Can a Current President Sue Someone?

-The same rules would apply that consider if a lawsuit would interfere with a president's day-to-day job.
-If a President felt strongly about suing someone (such as when the Enquirer made libelous statements about President Bush), the case might be delayed until they were out of office.
+The same rules would apply if a lawsuit interfered with a president's day-to-day job.
+If a president felt strongly about suing someone (such as when the Enquirer made libelous statements about President Bush), the case might be delayed until they were out of office.

 Do You Want to Sue the President?